supix/DIploy/README.md

 The described approach has these pro and cons.

 * Pro
- * Service implementations are declared as `private`, strongly enforcing the `program towards an interface` approach.
+ * Service implementations are declared as `private`, strongly enforcing the *program towards an interface* approach.
  * Centralized binding files, which include huge lists of namespaces (all those containing at least an implementation), are avoided.
 Decentralized binding files are small, more readable, and close to the domain they deal with.

 * Cons
- * In order to scan all the bindind files, the composition root must statically reference all the assemblies containing at least a binding file, even if it does not explicitely use any resource within them.
+ * In order to scan all the binding files, the composition root must statically reference all the assemblies containing at least one binding file, even if it does not explicitely use any resource within them.
  * When writing local binding files, one might not have enough information to identify the correct lifestyle to enforce.
 Indeed, often lifestyle depends on overall application aspects.
 For instance, deciding whether a lifestyle should be thread-scoped or per web-request, might depend on the technology used by the GUI (WinForm vs Web Application vs Windows Service).
 Such information might not be available when editing a class-library-local binding file.

 The source code can be downloaded, compiled and executed.
 Don't forget to make the `Presentation` project the default startup one.
 You should see the products fetched by the (faked) database, whose name start with 'DB...'.
 If you comment the binding rule within `PersistenceLayer/Bindings.cs` and uncomment that within `DomainModel/Bindings.cs`, on execution you will see a list of products generated by the fake class, whose name start with 'Fake...'.